 - Inside lags: recognition lag and decision lag - Outside lags: effect lag - Longer decision lag for fiscal policy than for monetary policy (parliamentary process where also other considerations than stabilisation aspects enter) - The effect lag of monetary policy (until it affects the inflation rate) is often assessed to be around two years

 2. Difficulties of economic forecasting

-- 3. Economic relationships are often unstable - The Lucas critique - Examples: the Phillips curves and exchange rate passthroughs
+- 3. Economic relationships are often unstable

+- The Lucas critique

+- Example: the Phillips curve